 Walls in some rooms were clearly decorated as children’s rooms with murals still on the wall that tell the story of what life was like for those that occupied Yellow Dog Village just a few short years ago.

-This combination of historical details and modern mementoes create an absolutely fascinating place to explore, and each home told the story of those that lived in Yellow Dog Village during its 90 years as an active community.
+This combination of historical details and modern mementos creates an absolutely fascinating place to explore, and each home told the story of those that lived in Yellow Dog Village during its 90 years as an active community.

-Fortunately, despite how bleak things look today, owner Joe Meyer has a plan to bring life back to Yellow Dog Village.
+Fortunately, despite how bleak things look today, the current owner has a plan to bring life back to Yellow Dog Village.

-A retired history teacher, Meyer bought the village with the goal of restoring it to its historic charm and providing a place for people to visit and experience what life was like in the 1920s.
+The previous owner, who was a retired history teacher, bought the village with the goal of restoring it to its historic charm and providing a place for people to visit and experience what life was like in the 1920s.

 I asked Meyer to look into the future and tell me what his ultimate goal was with Yellow Dog Village, and he told me that he envisions a community where visitors can come to the homes and live for a week as if they are in the 1920s, with a few modern conveniences (battery-powered lights and bottled drinking water being two).

-Instead of restoring each home to 21st century living standards, the homes will be fixed up and made safe, but offer a rustic living experience without most modern conveniences.
+Instead of restoring each home to 21st-century living standards, his goal was to fix the homes up and make them safe, but offer a rustic living experience without most modern conveniences.

 Visiting Yellow Dog Village

 Explore more abandoned history at the J.W.
-Cooper School in northeastern PA and the Cambria Iron Works in Johnstown.
-Or, if you’re visiting the area, check out the Armstrong County Historical Society Museum and Check’s Radio Museum.
+Cooper School in northeastern PA, Concrete City in Nanticoke, and the nearby Armstrong Trail.
+Or, if you’re visiting the area, check out the Armstrong County Historical Society Museum, the Todd Nature Reserve, and the Hyde Park Swinging Bridge.